gsandf/create-gsandf-project/examples/wordpress-next/README.md

   go or be modified
 - :wavy_dash: A WordPress theme that turns the CMS into a headless CMS

+## When to Use

+This is meant as a base for a WordPress site with a Next.js-powered React front-end.
+This isn't just a theme, it's a separate front-end project, too.

+If you'd prefer the WordPress installation be separate, consider the [Next.js starter](https://github.com/gsandf/create-gsandf-project/tree/master/examples/nextjs).

+If you're using a different CMS or not using a CMS at all, see the [main readme] for other options.

 ## How to Use

 This is an example repository that is ready to be set up.
 With [Yarn] installed,